Bothwell Lodge

 Bothwell Lodge State Historic Site in Sedalia, Missouri, is a twelve-thousand-square-foot mansion perched atop a limestone bluff, offering sweeping views of the surrounding countryside.
 The lodge was the creation of John Homer Bothwell, a prominent attorney, state legislator, and entrepreneur who began building his retreat in 1897 and continued expanding and refining it for over thirty years until it reached its final form in 1928.
 Bothwell designed the lodge himself, incorporating natural rock formations into the architecture and creating a structure that seems to grow organically from the blufftop rather than sitting upon it.

 Bothwell was a man of enormous energy and vision who served in the Missouri state legislature, practiced law for decades, and invested in real estate and mining operations throughout the region.
 He poured his personality into every stone and timber of his lodge, creating a home that reflected his independent spirit and his love of the Missouri landscape.
-When he died in 1929, just a year after completing his life's architectural project, many who knew him believed that a man of such determination would not simply fade away.
+When he died in 1929, just a year after completing his life's architectural project, many who knew him figured a man of such determination wouldn't simply fade away.

-The paranormal activity at Bothwell Lodge centers on the upper floors and the areas where Bothwell himself spent the most time.
+The ghostly activity at Bothwell Lodge centers on the upper floors and the areas where Bothwell himself spent the most time.
 Visitors and staff have reported the distinct sound of heavy footsteps moving through the lodge's corridors, particularly in the evening hours -- a pattern consistent with a man making his nightly rounds of the property he spent three decades perfecting.
-Cold spots materialize in rooms without explanation, and objects have been found moved from their established positions overnight.
+The temperature drops sharply in rooms without explanation, and objects have been found moved from their established positions overnight.

 Researched from 2 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.